bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 }
 ```

-Now in any typescript file we can import it from react-native:
+Now in any TypeScript file we can import it from `react-native`:

 ```js
 import { NativeModules } from 'react-native'